warshmellow/warshmellow-search-engine-talk/README.md

 Consider the document `doc2 = "the dog barks"` again.
 Note that for the bunch of documents `doc1, doc2` we did not need to construct a `vocabulary`, a set of all words in all documents in the bunch.
 We considered each document alone to build this representation.
 As a mathematical vector, we can consider it a `sparse vector`, where we only hold "non-zero" information.

-### Term Frequency - Inverse Document Frequency (TF-IDF): Term Frequency Vectorization with Global Scaling
+### Term Frequency - Inverse Document Frequency (TF-IDF): Term Frequency Vectorization with Global Rarity Scaling

 Considering each document in isolation doesn't keep track of the global importance of a word.
 For example, "the" appears in both documents and it may seem important because the relative frequency is so high.
 But at a global level, since it appears at high relatively frequency in both documents, we may consider it less important.
 To mathematically encode this global frequency information, we move to the `Term Frequency - Inverse Document Frequency (TF-IDF)` representation.
 This requires constructing a vocabulary and inverse document mapping.